KevinMSampson/github-secret-exposer/README.md

 # github-secret-exposer
-This is a simple test of Github's secrets &amp; if they can be exposed via logs
+This is a simple test of Github's secrets &amp; if they can be exposed in the logs via actions